How to move to the Netherlands

 • Who needs a visa, and what types of visa are available for long-term stays

-• How to prepare for life in the Netherlands, including housing, employment, and insurance
+• How to prepare for life in the Netherlands — including housing (and how to avoid scams), employment, finances, and insurance

 Why move to the Netherlands?

-The Netherlands is a top destination for many, and for good reason.
+The Netherlands is a top destination for expats, and for good reason.

 Education is also a significant pull.
-The Netherlands is home to a number of world-class universities, and it’s one of the few non-English-speaking countries where you can get a full education in English.
+The Netherlands is home to a number of world-class universities, and it's one of the few non-English-speaking countries where you can complete a full degree in English.

-Many also move to the Netherlands thanks to their healthcare system, which is among the best in Europe.
+Many also move for the healthcare system, which is among the best in Europe.
 Universal coverage is the norm, and strong regulations ensure affordability and access.

 Long-term visa options in the Netherlands